wagasky/my-places/README.md

   - Use the React-Leaflet library to add your polygon
   - Use Redux to update state

-And most of the bonus features:
+And several bonus features:

 - When adding a new marker, the center of the map will be set to the [lat, lng] of the new marker.
 - Add some other fun features with the React-Leaflet library.
-Be creative!
+- Markers persist server side within app.locals on page refresh

 ### Bonus additions: